openalloc/SwiftTabler/README.md

 }
 ```

-When the user clicks on a header column for the first time, it is sorted in ascending order, with an up-arrow "▲" indicator.
-If clicked a successive time, a descending sort is executed, with a down-arrow "▼" indicator.
-These are configurable.
+When the user clicks on a header column for the first time, it is sorted in ascending order, with an up-chevron "^" indicator.
+If clicked a successive time, a descending sort is executed, with a down-chevron "v" indicator.
+See `TablerConfig` for configuration.

 For sorting with Core Data, see the _TablerCoreDemo_ app.